anfperez/code-assessment-web/README.md

 ## Third Task - Hook Up Product API

 I spent a very long time on this task!
 I was under the impression that it would be better for me to have a class called "ProductApi" that I would call to grab the JSON data.
+OI would then push the JSON data into a file that would add itself to the api folder.
+I spent some time researching the feasibility of this, but I realized that unlike Java and Ruby, JavaScript doesn't lend itself to creating files locally.
+I was going to try to use "fs" but that turned out to be a bust.

-Many of the tutorials I saw online used this method.
-However, I realized that I was over-complicating things.
+However, I realized that I was over-complicating things with my thoughts about creating new classes or creating JSON files locally.
 I decided to just use a simple const called "fetchData" and used the ".fetch" method (which is very useful!).
 However, my main problem is that I needed to pass the JSON into "products" so that it could get called by getProducts.
 I was able to get here:

 (from the react-logger on console)